predsci/MagMAP/README.md

 ```
 conda activate magmap
 ```
-This environment should be active before each use of `magmap`.
+This environment (or equivalent) should be active before each use of `magmap`.

-While in the directory of the repository clone, install the `magmap` package with:
+While in the directory of the repository clone, install the `magmap` package into your environment with:
 ```
 pip install ${PWD}
 ```